Westfield owner Unibail's shareholders reject rights issue

 Retailers have been hit hard by the COVID-19 pandemic, with many forced to close during government-enforced lockdowns.
 Mall owners have also had to help tenants with rent relief.

-The consortium had argued that Unibail did not need the rights issue to meet its financial obligations up to 2023 and that it would destroy the group’s share value.

-It blamed URW’s heavy debt on its 2017 acquisition of Westfield, which is mainly focused on the United States and Britain.

-While management had proposed billions of euros in European assets disposals, the consortium called for Unibail to refocus on Europe and sell off its U.S. real estate.
+While management had proposed billions of euros in European assets disposals, the consortium called for Unibail to sell off its U.S. real estate.

 Reporting by Sarah Morland in Gdansk; Editing by Keith Weir, Louise Heavens and David Goodman